 1. Beauties From The Past: Lucerne

-With the Alps in the background, the stunning city of Lucerne is popular because of its medieval Altstadt (Old Town) and Kapellbrücke, a 14th century Chapel Bridge made of wood.
-Lucerne is a buzzing city that offers ethereal views of Lake Lucerne.
-Local delicacies like the Luzerner Chügelipastete, made of mushroom, cream sauce, and veal, make Lucerne more enjoyable.
-Other attractions in Lucerne include the Water Tower, Swiss Transport museum, and Dying Lion.
+With the Alps in the background, the stunning city of Lucerne is popular because of its medieval Altstadt (Old Town) and Kapellbrücke, a 14th-century Chapel Bridge made of wood.
+Lucerne is one of the best cities to visit in Switzerland and a buzzing city that offers ethereal views of Lake Lucerne.
+Local delicacies like the Luzerner Chügelipastete made of mushroom, cream sauce, and veal, make Lucerne more enjoyable.
+Other attractions in Lucerne include the Water Tower, the Swiss Transport Museum, and Dying Lion.
 Lucerne is also famous for its festivals and music concerts making it one of the places to visit in Switzerland.

 2. Where Einstein Lived: Bern